ljvmiranda921/ljvmiranda921.github.io/notebook/_posts/2021-05-15-navigating-the-mlops-landscape-part-2.md

     ![](/assets/png/mlops-shop/builders.png){:width="640px"}
     {: style="text-align: center;"}

+We'll go back to this diagonal in the next section, but I can allude to the idea that **you can also "plot" your organization's capabilities in a similar fashion**: are your engineers and researchers at opposite ends, making integration difficult? or do you stay at a particular region, frustrating one group for the benefit of another?

 ## Conclusion

-In this section, we examined the MLOps landscape by categorizing them on two
+In this section, we examined the MLOps landscape by placing them on two
-factors: (1) if their artifacts are software or model focused, and (2) if they affect a part of or the entire ML lifecycle.
+axes: (1) if their artifacts are software or model focused, and (2) if they affect a part or the entire ML lifecycle.
 Given this framework, we got the graph as shown below:

 ![](/assets/png/mlops-shop/ml-landscape-all.png){:width="640px"}